Version2beta/talks/workshops/an_ounce_of_elixir_2020/shopping_cart_from_first_principles.md

 :apple # returns :apple
 ```

 An atom is a similar to a variable.
-It has a constantly value that's the same as it's name.
+It has a constant value that's the same as it's name.
 We often use it when we want to refer to a thing we already know or would recognize.

 ```